 30. What are the trustees' responsibilities and activities?

 After each Association meeting the trustees stay for an executive session.
-In the executive sessions following the Association meetings the trustees review the delinquencies, approve/question bids, cover any other agenda items like lake cleanup, identify priorities for AMC Management, decide on rule changes, review resident requests, and cover any other items that come up.
+In the executive sessions following the Association meetings the trustees review the delinquencies, approve/question bids, cover any other agenda items like lake cleanup, identify priorities for Smith Management Group (SMG), decide on rule changes, review resident requests, and cover any other items that come up.
 In the executive session of the May meeting they decide among themselves who will be President, Vice President and Secretary.
 The other two trustees are just trustees.
 They also decide who will be reviewing the landscaping requests, the building requests, etc.